sg-c/alluxio-playground-docker/scenario/pddm/README.md

 In this demo, Alluxio is configured for PDDM use case.
 Both HDFS (root UFS) and S3 (nested UFS) will be mounted to the Alluxio namespace.
 A few files will be created in HDFS, and eventually, they will be moved to S3 by PDDM after corresponding policy is set up.

+# Preparation

+Because S3 is used in this scenarios, make sure the you have following things ready:
+* aws access key id & aws secret key
+* S3 bucket to which you have access with above credentials

 # Quick start for scenarios "pddm"

 Start containers

     cd alluxio-playground-docker/scenario/pddm
     docker-compose up -d

-Make sure the you have following things ready:
-* aws access key id & aws secret key
-* S3 bucket to which you have access with above credentials

 Run "integrate.sh" script to configure Alluxio, and